Activation function dependence of the storage capacity of treelike neural networks: One-step replica-symmetry-breaking solution

-Thus, the 1-RSB ansatz yields the same conditions on the activation function as the RS ansatz for the capacity to remain finite in the infinite-width.
+In summary, the 1-RSB and RS ans{\"a}tze yield the same conditions on the activation function for the capacity to remain finite in the infinite-width limit.
 For a given activation function, we can in principle determine $\alpha_{\textrm{1-RSB}}$ numerically by solving an explicit two-dimensional minimization problem over $q_{0} \in [0,1]$ and $r_{0} \in [0,\infty)$, though we do not obtain a simple closed-form solution like that for $\alpha_{\textrm{RS}}$.
+Unlike in the calculation of the RS capacity, we cannot in this case avoid the need to compute the effective order parameter $\tilde{q}_{0}(q_{0})$ for generic values of $q_{0}$.
+We note that expression for the 1-RSB capacity with $g(x) = \relu(x)$ from \cite{baldassi2019properties} is equivalent in functional form to that presented here.
 We observe that the first-order conditions on $q_{0}$ and $r$ resulting from this minimization are precisely the saddle-point equations for those order parameters.
-Unlike in the calculation of the RS capacity, we cannot in this case avoid the need to compute the effective order parameter $\tilde{q}_{0}(q_{0})$ for generic values of $q_{0}$.
-Finally, we note that expression for the 1-RSB capacity with $g(x) = \relu(x)$ from \cite{baldassi2019properties} is equivalent in functional form to that presented here.
+However, \citet{engel1992storage}'s prescription for expressing the 1-RSB capacity as a minimization problem is advantageous relative to simply solving the saddle point equations as it allows one to derive relatively tractable upper bounds.
+In particular, the $q_{0} = 0$ family of candidate solutions yields a tighter upper bound on $\alpha_{\textrm{1-RSB}}$ than $\alpha_{\textrm{RS}}$ itself, showing that $\alpha_{\textrm{1-RSB}}$ can grow at most logarithmically with $\alpha_{\textrm{RS}}$.